 Dai Nationality

-The Dai ethnic minority, which numbers 1,158,989, is distributed throughout the Dai Autonomous Region and the Dehong Dai-Jingpo Autonomous Region in Xishuangbanna in the southern part of Yunnan Province.
+The Dai ethnic minority, which numbers 1,158,989, is distributed throughout the Dai Autonomous Region and the Dehong Dai-Jingpo Autonomous Prefecture in Xishuangbanna in the southern part of Yunnan Province.
 In the past, they were called 'Baiyue', meaning a vast living area.
 Therefore, they have established a close relationship with ethnic groups like the Zhuang, Dong, Shui, Bouyei and Li, who are said to be the descendants of the Dai people.

 Language:

-The Dai language belongs to the Zhuang-Dai branch of the Zhuang-Dong group of Sino-Tibetan languages.
+Their language belongs to the Zhuang-Dai branch of the Zhuang-Dong group of Sino-Tibetan languages.
 The written language was derived from Devanagari and differs from region to region.

 Religion: